 The first few screening questions on the application help the system know what type of applicant you are and what additional information is needed.

 VERY IMPORTANT!
-When you get to the question for which campus you’re applying to, make sure to select UW Oshkosh.
-If you’re planning to attend one of UWO’s access campuses, then select either UW Oshkosh, Fond du Lac Campus or UW Oshkosh, Fox Cities campus.
+When you get to the question for which campus you’re applying to, make sure to select either UW Oshkosh, Fond du Lac Campus or UW Oshkosh, Fox Cities Campus.

 STEP FOUR: Continue with the Application